krassowski/meningitis-integration/Research_plan.md

 of infectious meningitides and understanding its pathogenesis.
 The ultimate aim is to derive signatures that can be validated in other trials and applicable for future clinical use.

-# TODO (DRAF!)
+# TODO

 ## Data exploration:

 ### Molecular dataset
 - [x] Basic exploration: extraction, reformatting, sanity checks ([notebook](data_exploration/Molecular_data_extraction.ipynb))
-- [ ] Quality control & transformations and maybe normalization) quantile-quantile plots
+- [ ] Quality control & transformations quantile-quantile plots
   - [x] Protein data ([notebook](data_exploration/Protein_data_QC_and_transforms.ipynb))
   - [ ] RNAseq data
 - [ ] Unsupervised exploration (PCA, hierarchical clustering) and correlations